saideepmunna/NetflixGPT/README.md

 - Installed TailwindCSS
 - Created Header, Login, Body Components
 - Installed and Imported react-router-dom, implemented routing
-- Cleaned all the code in App.js and added only <Body/> component
+- Cleaned all the code in App.js and added only Body component
 - Applied routing in Body component
 - Developed Login page with toggleSignIn/SignUp forms and Header page
 - Form Validation